-Similarly, Hyperwallet offers an account for “free”, however, if you do not withdraw funds within 90 days of receiving, there is a $2.95 USD/month storage charge.
+Similarly, Hyperwallet offers an account for “free”, however, if you do not withdraw funds within 90 days of receiving them, there is a $2.95 USD/month storage charge.

 For Payoneer, a business can send payment requests to clients with the option to pay via credit card and ACH bank debit (the US only).
 They can also pay via local bank transfer into your receiving accounts.

 The cost of receiving funds through Payoneer is as follows: